Pre-inflationary scalar perturbations on closed universes in loop quantum cosmology: Flat limit of the quadratic Hamiltonian

 The quadratic Hamiltonian for scalar perturbations in a closed universe in the spherical gauge is given in Eqs.~\eqref{eq:quadratic-hamiltonian}--\eqref{eq:quadratic-hamiltonian-coeff2}.
 Let us show that its flat limit corresponds to the quadratic Hamiltonian for scalar perturbations in a flat universe obtained in a spatially flat gauge \cite{Agullo:2018bs}.

-The flat limit is obtained by locally considering modes with $n \gg 1$.
+The flat limit is obtained by locally considering modes with $n \gg 1$, as discussed in Appendix \ref{sec:harmonics}.
 At any given time, for a sufficiently large $n$, the physical wavelength of the mode is much smaller than the radius of curvature.
 As a result, locally, the mode behaves as in a flat space.
-A simple argument shows that the index $n$ is directly related to the total comoving momentum in this limit.
-Indeed, in a flat universe, the Laplacian reads:
+In the large $n$ limit, the closed universe Hamiltonian \eqref{eq:quadratic-hamiltonian} becomes: